Writing a blog can be tricky and sometimes slightly intimidating. Here is our step by step guide to help you put together an excellent blog!

 Images break up a page and give a visual description for the reader.
 If you don’t have pictures that directly link to your blog topic then be creative!
 You could draw an illustration or even create graphics.

-So now you’ve got something to say and know how to say it, go ahead and submit it to our editors for review.
+So now you’ve got something to say and know how to say it, go ahead and submit it.

 Social Media Takeovers: